Ahmed-Alkhadhami/SM22_Elec2_PushButtonSwitch/README.md

 ```

-3 - initializing
+3 - Initializing
-- initializing status of each used pins whether it's IN or OUT.
+- Initializing status of each used pins whether it's IN or OUT.
-- starting the serial communication to see the input value changes on the screen.
+- Starting the serial communication to see the input value changes on the screen.

 ```bash
 void setup()